Leammas/npm-current-deps-list-generator/README.md

-NPM installed dependencies list generator
+NPM & Bower installed dependencies list generator
 =========================
+Makes json list of currently installed dependencies versions which later may be used to fix versions.

 After usual `npm update` you may experience your app doesn't work at all due to several packages have no backward compability.
 `npm shrinkwrap` [https://docs.npmjs.com/cli/shrinkwrap] or `lockdown` [https://www.npmjs.com/package/lockdown] could help.